dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 These thoughts often arise when we’ve written SQL queries and models that utilize complex business logic, references and joins multiple upstream dependencies, and are not outputting expected results.
 In a nutshell, these thoughts can occur often when you’re trying to write data models!

-How can you make these complexities in our code more digestible and usable?
+How can you make these complexities in your code more digestible and usable?
 CTEs to the rescue!

 ## CTE Syntax: How it works